wprender/cloudbreak-docs/docs/azure/ui/securitygroup.md

 If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete it.

->**NOTE** The security groups are created on Azure only after the cluster provisioning starts with the selected security group template.
+>**NOTE:** The security groups are created on Azure only after the cluster provisioning starts with the selected security group template.

->**IMPORTANT** If you use and existing virtual network and subnet the selected security group will only be applied to the selected Ambari Server node due to the lack of capability to attach multiple security groups to an existing subnet.
+>**IMPORTANT:** If you use and existing virtual network and subnet the selected security group will only be applied to the selected Ambari Server node due to the lack of capability to attach multiple security groups to an existing subnet.
 If you'd like to open ports for Hadoop you must do it on your existing security group.

 ![](/images/ui-secgroup_v3.png)